In Depth: Laravel Security Audits Top 10 (2024)!

 - Insufficient Rate Limiting

-Hopefully nothing on this list is a surprise - with one exception (#9), all were on the last list, and we've talked about these topics many times on Securing Laravel.
-I've linked to past articles so you can learn more about anything you're unfamiliar with.
+Hopefully nothing on this list is a surprise?
+With one exception, #9 - Type Juggling & Timing Attacks, all were on the previous list, and we've talked about these topics many times on Securing Laravel.
+I've linked to past articles so you can learn more about anything you're unfamiliar with, or check out the articles in the Top 10 series.

 So rather than summarise each of these topics, we're going to look at the why.
 Why are each of these issues on the Top 10, where they ranked last year, and why I believe it's so important that you need to be aware of them.